 Examples of Synthesis Reactions in Everyday Life

 There are a few examples of the synthesis reaction in real and daily life.
-Almost all real life examples are seen in the industry.
-During industrial production, the synthesis reaction forms a significant part in the synthesis of new compounds.
+Almost all real-life examples are seen in the industry.
+During industrial production, the synthesis reaction plays a significant part in synthesizing new compounds.